froukje/datamapu/content/posts/classical_ml/adaboost.md

 ## AdaBoost in Python{#python}

 The [sklearn](https://scikit-learn.org/stable/) library offers a method to fit AdaBoost in Python for both [classification](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html) and [regression](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostRegressor.html#sklearn.ensemble.AdaBoostRegressor) problems.
-We will consider a simplified example for a classification task, using the following data, which describes whether a person should go rock climbing or not depending on their age and whether they like heights and goats.
+We will consider a simplified example for a classification task, using the following data, which describes whether a person should go rock climbing or not depending on their age and whether they like height and goats.

 ```Python
 import pandas as pd